Palesa-Christina/COS760-GROUP7/README.md

 At the beginning of the project implementation, there was no access to the mentioned Closed Setswana dataset, so Group 7 decided to construct one using distant supervision from two publicly available Setswana text sources:
-- **PuoData** (Marivate et al., 2023): which is a formal Setswana text from DSFSI, University of Pretoria, accessible on hugging face
+- **PuoData** (Marivate et al., 2023): which is a formal Setswana text from DSFSI, University of Pretoria, accessible on Hugging Face
-- **Tswana News** (MTEB, 2023): Setswana news headlines, which is also accessible on hugging face
+- **Tswana News** (MTEB, 2023): Setswana news headlines, which are also accessible on Hugging Face

 The Sentiment labels in this dataset are assigned automatically using a Setswana keyword lexicon following Mabokela & Schlippe (2022).
 The resulting corpus is the **Group 7 contribution for the Sentiment Analysis Project at hand**.
 The corpus flows into training and is compared against the closed Setswana dataset in Stage 2B.